alekssadowski95/FreeCAD-Configurators/minigrip-vise-clamps/README.md

 * **Aleksander Sadowski** - (https://github.com/alekssadowski95)

 ## License
-The minigrip vose clamps configurator (*.FCStd file) in this folder is licensed under the BSD 3-Clause License. - see the [LICENSE.md](LICENSE.md) file for details
+The minigrip vise clamps configurator (*.FCStd file) in this folder is licensed under the BSD 3-Clause License. - see the [LICENSE.md](LICENSE.md) file for details

-The documentation of the minigrip vose clamps configurator, including the manual but not limited to the manual, is licensed under a different license - see the [LICENSE.md](LICENSE.md) file for details
+The documentation of the minigrip vise clamps configurator, including the manual but not limited to the manual, is licensed under a different license - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments